 Where to stay: You find more accommodation establishments on the island.
 A cheap solution would be B&B’s.

-Highlights on the track
+Highlights on the island of Fur

 We started our hike on the north coast and headed for the mo-clay cliffs, our first goal on the track.